 I checked the weather forecast I saw that Rain was predicted and was supposed to taper off by 6 pm, it had snowed earlier in the week at the Florence and the Machine show.

-I figured it was best to come prepared as nothing can ruin a show quicker than not having the right clothing, Red Rocks is hands down the best Venue in the country, but it is also on the side of a mountain, so always bring a rain jacket with you (like the Patagonia Torrent Shell), hopefully, you don’t need it, but if you do you will be glad you packed appropriately.
+I figured it was best to come prepared as nothing can ruin a show quicker than not having the right clothing, Red Rocks is hands down the best Venue in the country, but it is also on the side of a mountain, so always bring a rain jacket with you, hopefully, you don’t need it, but if you do you will be glad you packed appropriately.

 Toots and the Maytals Red Rocks